ChimeHQ/ContainedDocument/README.md

 ## Contributing and Collaboration

 I would love to hear from you!
 Issues or pull requests work great.
-A [Discord server][discord] is also available for live help, but I have a strong bias towards answering in the form of documenation.
+A [Matrix space][matrix] is also available for live help, but I have a strong bias towards answering in the form of documenation.

 I prefer collaboration, and would love to find ways to work together if you have a similar project.